HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 - dc-mqtt-monitoring-service.service
 - dc-snmptrapreceiver-service.service

-These services are generated by Quadlet from the unit files in `/etc/containers/systemd`.
-A `dc-datacollector-network.service` is generated as well; it creates the network that the MQTT service and the MQTT broker share, and it is started automatically as a dependency.
+Quadlet generates these services from the unit files in `/etc/containers/systemd`.
+Quadlet also generates a `dc-datacollector-network.service`; it creates the network that the MQTT service and the MQTT broker share, and it starts automatically as a dependency.

 You can also list the running containers using `podman ps`.
 Most of them appear with a `systemd-` name prefix, for example `systemd-dc-discovery-service`.
 The exception is the MQTT broker, which is named `mqtt-broker` so that the MQTT service can reach it by that name.